 The VOC can also be determined from the carrier concentration 1:

 where kT/q is the thermal voltage, NA is the doping concentration, Δn is the excess carrier concentration and ni is the intrinsic carrier concentration.
 The determination of VOC from the carrier concentration is also termed Implied VOC.

 Where the short-circuit current (ISC) decreases with increasing bandgap, the open-circuit voltage increases as the band gap increases.
 In an ideal device the VOC is limited by radiative recombination and the analysis uses the principle of detailed balance to determine the minimum possible value for J0.

-where q is the electronic charge, σ is the Stefan–Boltzman constant, k is Boltmann constant, T is the temperature and
+where q is the electronic charge, σ is the Stefan–Boltzmann constant, k is Boltzmann constant, T is the temperature and

 The J0 calculated above can be directly plugged into the standard solar cell equation given at the top of the page to determine the VOC so long as the voltage is less than the band gap, as is the case under one sun illumination.

 - 1. , “Contactless determination of current–voltage characteristics and minority-carrier lifetimes in semiconductors from quasi-steady-state photoconductance data”, Applied Physics Letters, vol. 69, pp. 2510-2512, 1996.

 - 2. , “On some thermodynamic aspects of photovoltaic solar energy conversion”, Solar Energy Materials and Solar Cells, vol. 36, pp. 201-222, 1995.